Generative modeling of granular flow on inclined planes using conditional flow matching: Analyses and discussion

 \subsubsection{Robustness against restricted observation coverage and diluted resolution}

 This section details how reconstruction quality changes as the available boundary information is reduced.
-To isolate the effect of observation quality, this analysis focuses on a representative challenging case: reconstruction of the deepest interior slice (Slice 3) at $t=0.56$~s.
+To isolate the effect of observation quality, this analysis primarily focuses on a representative challenging case: reconstruction of the deepest interior slice (Slice 3) at $t = 0.16, 0.56,$ and $0.76$~s, which are representative for early-acceleration, relatively steady-flow, and deposition phases.
+Results for the shallower Slices 1 and 2 are provided in \ref{appendix2} to further demonstrate spatial representativeness.

 \textbf{Robustness against restricted spatial coverage.} In industrial and experimental settings, the optical field of view may be obstructed, leading to severe spatial truncation of boundary measurements.
 This constraint is evaluated by varying the coverage ratio $\rho \in [0.1, 1.0]$.
 As shown in Figure \ref{fig:ablation_combined} (left), the CFM framework remains stable over a broad range of coverage loss.
 The spatial correlation $r$ maintains above 0.86 as $\rho$ decreases from 100\% to 40\%.
 Note that the window height and width are reduced simultaneously, so $\rho=0.4$ corresponds to only 16\% of the original observed area (as shown in the inset sub-figure).
 In this range, the RMSE changes only modestly, indicating that the main flow structure can still be recovered from a relatively small spatial anchor.